PhilippeR26/starknet.js-workshop-typescript/README.md

     - with a signature : account.execute [workshop](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/starknet_jsExistingAccount.ts#L69)
 ### Others :

 You can find in this repo tons of other scripts.
-Dig in and find many usefull exemples of code.
+Dig in and find many useful examples of code.
 To simplify the test of these scripts, take advantage to install the extension `code runner`.
 In the code window, right click, then `run code`.

-## Cairo 1 :

-You can find some explanations for the use of Starknet.js with Cairo v1&v2 smart-contracts [here](./Cairo1.md).

-## Demo DAPP - Cairo1-JS :
+## Demo DAPPs :

 Be able to create some scripts is a good first step.
-The next step is the creation of DAPPs (decentralized application) ; see my [demo DAPP](https://github.com/PhilippeR26/Cairo1JS) for Starknet
+The next step is the creation of DAPPs (decentralized application) ; see my [demo DAPP](https://github.com/PhilippeR26/Cairo1JS) for Starknet.

-## Proxy :

-Some explanations to interact with a contract behind a proxy [here](./proxy.md)
+I made also an [Airdrop DAPP demo](https://github.com/PhilippeR26/Airdrop-for-Starknet-soon).

+Explore the code to see how to communicate with the wallet extensions of your browser.

 ## 🤔 Questions?